What is gender pay gap reporting?

 - In 1997, all employees’ gender pay gap was 27.5%, in 2021 it was 15.4%

-Reporting on the gender pay gap and publishing the findings means that there has been a continual downward trend over the last decade.
+Reporting on the gender pay gap and publishing the findings means that there has been a continual downward trend over the last decade of pay gaps between genders.
 Identifying that there is a gender pay gap is the first step to addressing the issue and bringing about equal pay between the sexes.
 Not only is equal pay a legal requirement under the Equality Act 2010, but there are wider reaching benefits for both employees and employers.

 By reducing the gender pay gap and increasing women’s pay, the risk of poverty for females in later life is reduced.
-An increase in hourly rates will mean that women can make higher pension contributions, with matched employer contributions through auto enrolment, to make better provision for retirement.
+An increase in hourly rates will mean that women can make higher pension contributions - as there's a significant gender pension gap as well as a pay gap - with matched employer contributions through auto enrolment, to make better provision for retirement.
 Reducing the gender pay gap may also increase motivation and productivity of women in the workforce.

-Employers that are working hard to address gender pay gaps fare better reputationally than those with large gaps.
+Employers working hard to address gender pay gaps fare better reputationally than those with large gaps.
 Companies have corporate responsibility and are increasingly being brought to account for their actions in the more transparent and litigious society.
-Not only is there a potential reputational impact for employers with a gender pay gap, but there is also a potential impact on productivity, motivation and financial well-being of employees which has longer term and far-reaching negative effects on business.
+Not only is there a potential reputational impact for employers with a gender pay gap, but there's also a potential impact on productivity, motivation and financial wellbeing of employees which has longer term and far-reaching negative effects on business.

 How does PayCaptain help?